wangdejun/redux-react-d3-graph/README.md

-# redux-react-d3-graph
+# redux-react-d3-flow-graph

-## a DAG flow graph component
+## a tree flow graph component
-This is an component which showing how to draw a dag graph with d3, and synchronize state with other components, using Redux.
+This is an component which showing how to draw a tree graph with d3, and synchronize state with other components, using Redux.

 Operations on Nodes
 * <b>add / delete / drag postion</b>